 Now that you have your chain cut to the size you can connect the two ends with the connecting link and install it.
 Note that one side of the connecting link will protrude from the chain farther than the other side.
 You will want to orient the chain so that this protrusion on whichever side has more clearance.

 Tools used in this video:

 Part 2: Steps 4 and 5

 In this video we will be installing the chains.

 Step 4: Couple axles to motors

 Loosen motors and slide them in the slots closer to the axles.
-Slide a lock collar onto axle and slide axle through first bearing.
+Slide a lock collar onto the axle and slide the axle through the first bearing.
 Slide a 14 tooth sprocket (1/2 bore) onto the axle first and then slide the 21 tooth sprocket on so it aligns with the motor sprocket.
 Orient both hubs toward the center of the chassis to allow room for the chain.
 Insert chain around the 21 tooth sprocket and the motor sprocket.
 Finally, slide the axle through the second bearing and place a lock collar so that it is flush with the end of the shaft.
-Tighten the set screws on the lock collars and tension chain by moving motor away from the axle in slots and tightening screws.
+Tighten the set screws on the lock collars and tension chain by moving the motor away from the axle in slots and tightening screws.
 Note that if you are not opting to couple front and rear axles you will leave the 14 tooth sprocket out of the axle assembly.